-The trail starts out heading uphill fairly steeply.
-The trail is covered in tree roots and rocks and its almost like steps in areas.
+The trail starts out heading uphill fairly steeply, there are a lot of tree roots and rocks in the trail and its almost like steps in areas.
 In about a half mile you will come to a trail junction, go right on the Pacific Crest Trail.
 Just a short distance later you will come to another junction that’s bigger and has a wilderness registration box.
-Fill out the paper and then go right/uphill slightly, there is a sign saying Timberline Trail no. 600 Muddy Fork.
-From the trailhead to this point the mosquitoes and black flies were really bad and we had numerous bites.
-From the Timberline junction on it got better because the wind picked up.
+Fill out the paper and then go right/uphill slightly, there is a sign saying Timberline Trail no. 600 Muddy Fork (there are two trails to the right that start out running pretty close to each other, take the top one).

-Next you’ll reenter the woods and soon come to a trail junction.
-Go left towards a sign marking the way to the Top Spur Trailhead.
+Next you’ll reenter the woods and soon come to a trail junction- go left and uphill a short distance and immediately head back down and come to a sign marking the way to the Top Spur Trailhead.
 Follow the trail back to the big junction with the wilderness box and then follow the trail back the way you came in.

 Distance: 2.3 miles (easy)